-The kids are over the highs of Santa visits and New Year fireworks, they're still crying boredom on the weekends, and it's still a little chilly outside – so what's a parent to do?
-Take the pressure off yourself; we've come up with the best indoor places around town to keep your little angels (a term used lightly) entertained, laughing and still warm.
+Dallas has weather!
+Be it a sweltering summer, a rainy spring weekend or a winter cold snap, sometimes it's just no fun being outside.
+So what's a parent to do?
+Take the pressure off yourself; we've come up with the best indoor places around town to keep your little angels (a term used lightly) entertained.

 If you think this place is only for lovers of dinosaur bones, think again!
 Kids will be entertained for hours with a variety of things to do like the early childhood creative time art lab, science activity stations, films, discovery camps and much more.

 Dallas Museum of Art - Dallas Arts District

 Besides being a place to admire the wonders of global art, the DMA has a wide range of programs for younger kids and teenagers.
 Be sure to check out the DMA Teen program to connect and inspire teens with art.
 There are also art classes for babies and toddlers at various times, so check out opportunities in the art studio.

 Specialty movie theaters - Various Dallas locations